Sydney-Informatics-Hub/hello-nextflow-2025/docs/part2/02_fastqc.md

         }
         ```

-        `.splitCsv` takes the path from the `.fromPath` operator and reads the header and data line as key-value pairs.
+        `.splitCsv` takes the path from the `.fromPath` operator and reads the file.
+It outputs a queue channel with one element for each line of the CSV file.
-        The result is similar to a tuple, except each element has a key from the header row and the value from the corresponding column and row in the samplesheet:
+        Each element of this channel is similar to a tuple, except each value is associated with its corresponding column name from the header row of the CSV file:

         ```console title="Output"
         Launching `main.nf` [tiny_yonath] DSL2 - revision: 22c2c9d28f